nikitasfrs/todo-app/README.md

 ## TODO

-- Switch from mongodb to Postgres
+- Switch to Postgres
-- Incorporate TypeScript
+- Use TypeScript
 - Infinite load capability